 We are always looking for motivated and creative students who are eager to get involved in cutting edge research.
-Candidates interested in quantum physics and engineering, with a strong background in physics, electrical engineering, or computer science (both Bachelor’s or Master’s degree) are encouraged to send me an email and apply to the graduate school of IST Austria.
+Candidates interested in quantum physics and engineering, with a strong background in physics, electrical engineering, or computer science (both Bachelor’s or Master’s degree) are encouraged to apply to the graduate school of IST Austria.
 We also offer funded positions for external students to work on their Master thesis in our lab.

 Postdoc candidates interested in superconducting circuits, electro- and opto-mechanics are invited to contact me via email.
 A strong background in one or more of the following areas is required: theory of quantum optical systems, FEM simulations and software programming, high bandwidth microwave measurements and signal processing, optical measurement techniques and testing, micro- and nanofabrication, ultra-low temperatures.